 Electrolysis is not a new technique of hair removal.
 It has been in practice since 1875 when an eye doctor sought the solution to ingrown eyelashes.
 The technology has become highly sophisticated, necessitating the skill of a licensed professional electrologist.

-The most common descriptions of the sensation are “feels like a little pinch” or “it feels warm”.
-Every person has a different level of sensation to the treatment.
+The most common descriptions of the sensation are “feels like a little pinch” or “it feels warm.”
+Every person has a different level of consciousness to the treatment.
 Certain areas of the face and body may feel the current a little more or a little less.
 The electrologist will make every effort to keep the patient as comfortable as possible while providing an effective treatment.

-Caffeine, sugar and salt may make the patient more sensitive to a treatment.
-If possible try to avoid these items at least four hours before a treatment.
-If a patient is treated near or during their period or is under stress they may also experience more sensitivity.
+Caffeine, sugar, and salt may make the patient more sensitive to treatment.
+If possible, avoid these items at least four hours before treatment.
+If a patient is treated near or during their period or is under stress, they may also experience more sensitivity.
 Relaxation techniques, listening to music, cold cloths, etc. are usually helpful in minimizing these factors.

 Directions for the Care and Treatment of Skin After Electrolysis

 - Do not rub, scratch or squeeze the treated areas.

 - Cleanse the area with 70% alcohol or witch hazel for three days.

 - Apply a thin coating of antibacterial/antibiotic cream or ointment to the area for at least three days after treatment.